Do Consumers Care About ESG? Evidence from Barcode-Level Sales Data

 Abstract

-Using granular barcode-level sales data from retail stores, we show that environmental and social ratings are positively related to local sales, especially in counties with more Democratic-leaning and higher-income households.
-Higher ratings of a firm's product market rivals negatively affect a firm's own sales.
-Controlling for product-year-level heterogeneity, monthly product sales decline after negative firm news on environmental and social issues.
-Finally, immediately after major natural and environmental disasters, sales in counties located close to the disasters become more sensitive to environmental ratings.
-Our study provides direct evidence that environmental and social activities affect the revenues of a firm.
+Using granular barcode-level sales data from retail stores, we show that environmental and social (E&S) ratings positively relate to local sales, especially in counties with more Democratic-leaning and higher-income households.
+Higher ratings of a firm’s product market rivals negatively affect a firm’s sales.
+Controlling for product-year-level heterogeneity, monthly product sales decline after negative firm news on E&S issues.
+Finally, immediately after major natural and environmental disasters, sales in counties close to the disasters become more sensitive to E&S ratings.
+Our study provides direct evidence that E&S investments affect consumer demand–the cash flow channel of ESG.

 Suggested Citation: Suggested Citation